caspersg/dotfiles/install.md

 https://precondition.github.io/home-row-mods

-Replace CAPS with ESC and CTRL too
+Replace CAPS with ESC, but not CTRL

 And add a layer for symbols with the space bar